joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/fibonacci-and-recursion/lesson-notes/README.md

 ## Recursive Example 1

-Let's thing about adding the following numbers:
+Let's think about adding the following numbers:

 - 1, 2, 3, 4, 5, 6, 7, 8, 9, 10